slakpi/piwx/README.md

     # Set high-wind threshold
     highwindspeed=30;

-Setting `highwindspeed` to 0 disables the high-wind warning.
+Setting `highwindspeed` to `off` disables the high-wind warning:

+    # Disable high-wind warning
+    highwindspeed=off;

 The `highwindblink` option enables alternating airports between the high-wind warning and the flight category color.
 For example, with blinking enabled, a VFR airport with high winds will alternate between Green and Yellow.

     # Enable high-wind blinking
-    highwindblink=1;
+    highwindblink=on;

-Setting `highwindblink` to 0 disables blinking and airports with high winds will just display Yellow.
+Setting `highwindblink` to `off` disables blinking and airports with high winds will just display Yellow:

+    # Disable high-wind blinking
+    highwindblink=off;

 By default, `piwx` uses GPIO18 and DMA Channel 10 to drive the LED string.
 These may be configured using the following options: